Panaroma photo of west end of Glasgow

 RESEARCH IMPACT

-'Research impact' means research making a difference – beyond any academic borders, out in the society and world we all inhabit.
+'Research impact' means the difference that our research is making – beyond any academic borders, out in society and in the world we all inhabit.

-Collaboration is a key theme of the University's Research Strategy 2020-2025 and lies at the heart of some of our strongest impact narratives.
-This approach echoes our institutional vision for changing the world, which emphasises the importance of working in partnership to address the challenges and needs of global society.
+This type of productive, research-based collaboration is a key theme of the University's Research Strategy and lies at the heart of some of our strongest impact narratives.
+This approach aligns with both our Innovation Strategy and our institutional objectives, which emphasise the importance of working in partnership to address the challenges and needs of global society.

 Glasgow researchers are engaged and working at all scales, from neighbourhoods to nations, with the same degree of commitment.
 Our research and collaborative engagement has delivered and continues to deliver deeply significant change to communities bound by geography, interests, need, profession or other characteristics.
 The researchers have transformed debate, policy and practice, driven commercial and technological innovations and shaped new and deeper understanding across a range of fields and at every level— from local (working in communities or regions within a country or countries) to international (spanning multiple nations).
 We present just a few of our impact stories below.